jwmunn-og/2016-personal-site/_posts/2017-01-31-pushing-through-errors.md

 ## Contemplating Complexity

 My final thought of the second week is a higher level one brought up by my mentor.
 He introduced the idea of *Complexity* in computer science.
 He encouraged thinking about it as I come up with solutions.
 Decreasing complexity can improve the performance of my functions and apps.
 I&rsquo;ll be reading more on the subject and applying it to come up with a better solution to this reverse array challenge.
-One goal this week is to manipulates the original array instead of increasing complexity by creating a new array like my current solution:
+One goal this week is to manipulate the original array instead of increasing complexity by creating a new array like my current solution:

 {% highlight ruby %}
 # Looking for ways to reduce complexity in this solution